 The box plot in Fig. \ref{fig:adv}-c included the whole dataset and shows that even when outliers are included, more than 50\% of the population in the three types of problem are still in the advantage region.

-Quantum emulation in classical computers suggested that quantum and hybrid genetic algorithms are not guaranteed to outperform classical ones for every application \cite{lahoz2016quantum}, although recent implementations in quantum processing units (QPUs) showed a speedup in hybrid models under problem-specific conditions \cite{ibarrondo2022quantum}.
-In order to obtain maximum time and fidelity advantages, each step of the algorithm must be specifically designed and optimized for the type of problem.
+Quantum emulation in classical computers suggests that quantum and hybrid genetic algorithms are not guaranteed to outperform classical ones for every application \cite{lahoz2016quantum}, although recent implementations in quantum processing units (QPUs) showed a speedup in hybrid models under problem-specific conditions \cite{ibarrondo2022quantum}.
+As any advantage in genetic algorithms is an emergent property, each step of the algorithm must be specifically designed and optimized for the type of problem to obtain maximum time and fidelity advantages.